Download the Student Rights and Responsibilities Handbook

 Non-Traditional Middle School (Grades 6-8) | 2001 Shadyside Avenue | Suitland, MD 20746

-If a student feels he or she is being abused, the student should contact the counselor or the school administrator.
-If a parent feels his/her child is being abused, the parent should contact the school’s counselor or the school administrator.
+If a student feels they are being abused, the student should contact the school counselor or the school administrator.
+If a parent feels their child is being abused, the parent should contact the school counselor or the school administrator.

 If you have reasonable suspicion of child abuse or neglect, you must contact your local Department of Social Services or the Police Department.
 Prince George’s Department of Social Services may be reached at their Hot Line 301-909-2450 or during the evenings and weekends at 301-699-8605.